Blog > Trading Tips > Articles

 What follows is an opportunity for bulls to take advantage of the bears’ weakness with a high volume move to the upside that breaks the main trendline.

 Coincidentally enough, the chart above also shows a fakeout, which you can think of as a fake breakout that isn’t supported by high trading volume.
 After touching the channel line multiple times, BTC briefly fell through the support zone around February 23.

 Over the next few hours, the channel line actually became a temporary resistance.
 Without looking at the volume indicator, this move appears to be a clear sell or short signal.
 However, BTC’s volume profile during that support break is contradictory and doesn’t show high trading volume to back up the support break.

-Volume and candle analysis are perhaps the best indicator combination for identifying a real breakout.
+Volume and candle analysis are perhaps the best indicator combination for identifying a real breakout in crypto trading.
 In summary, when trading breakouts, the key indicator to look for is a break in an established support or resistance level that is sufficiently backed by high trading volume.